Amannor/foia-accelerator/README.md

 4. **Summarizer** — lightweight extractive summary for long texts.

 > ⚠️ This is a **demonstration** on synthetic/open text.
 It is **not** a production system and makes no release decisions.
-> In addition note that this repo currently has a small set of synthetic data, for POC purposes only
+> In addition note that this repo currently has a small set of synthetic data, for POC purposes only.
+The tests feature is currently disabled

 ## Quickstart
 Note that you need to have python version >=3.9.0